HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Method

 \subsection{Input Description Requirement Decomposition}

-Given the input text description, \ours first employs an VLM to extract the room type and an initial list of objects to be included in the scene.
-Objects are categorized by the VLM as room-level furniture or small objects, which are grouped by their supporting objects.
-This decomposition breaks the generation task into smaller, more manageable subproblems that can be addressed within a unified framework while minimizing the risk of losing details in subsequent steps (see \cref{fig:pipeline}).
+Given the input text description, \ours first uses a VLM to extract the room type and an initial list of objects to include in the scene.
+Objects are grouped by the VLM according to their supporting architectural elements or objects.
+This breaks the generation task into smaller, more manageable subproblems that can be addressed within a unified framework while minimizing the risk of losing details in subsequent steps (see \cref{fig:pipeline}).
 For each object, we extract its quantity, appearance, and dimensions from the input description, inferring plausible values when unspecified.
-If the input lacks a predefined room boundary, we prompt the VLM to generate a plausible one, including door placement and room height.
-See the supplement for details on the VLM prompts used.
+If the input lacks a room boundary, we prompt the VLM to generate one including door, window placement and room height.
+See \cref{sec:supp/prompts} for the VLM prompts used.